jfrog/terraform-provider-xray/docs/resources/security_policy.md

 ### Optional

 - `description` (String) More verbose description of the policy
-- `project_key` (String) Project key for assigning this policy to.
-Must be 3 - 10 lowercase alphanumeric characters.
+- `project_key` (String) Project key for assigning this resource to.
+Must be 3 - 10 lowercase alphanumeric and hyphen characters.

 ### Read-Only